seonman/HarmanDeveloperDocs/docs/_build/html/_sources/iOS/getting-started-iOS.txt

 2. Initialize HKWirelessHD Controller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In HKWSimple app, the initialization of HKWirelessHD Controller is done in the first ViewController called MainVC.
 When the app is launched, if HKWControlHandler is not initialized, then the app shows a dialog saying it is about to initialize the HKWControlHandler.
 This is done in ``viewDidLoad()``.
 After that, in ``viewDidAppear()``, the app actually tries to initialize HKWControlHandler.
 And it is successful, it dismisses the dialog.
 If not, it keeps showing the dialog so that the user can take an action.

+As shown in the dialog message, if the app cannot initialize HKWControlHandler, then the reason would be one of the followings:

+- The phone is not in Wi-Fi network.
+- An app using HKWControlHandler is running on the same phone.

 .. code-block:: swift

 	class MainVC: UIViewController {
 	    var g_alert: UIAlertController!

 	    override func viewDidLoad() {
 	        super.viewDidLoad()

 	        if !HKWControlHandler.sharedInstance().isInitialized() {
 	            // show the network initialization dialog
-				println("show dialog")
 	            g_alert = UIAlertController(title: "Initializing", message: "If this dialog does not disappear, please check if any other HK WirelessHD App is running on the phone and kill it.
 Or, your phone is not in a Wifi network.", preferredStyle: .Alert)

 	            self.presentViewController(g_alert, animated: true, completion: nil)
 	        }

 	    }

 	    override func viewDidAppear(animated: Bool) {

 	        if !HKWControlHandler.sharedInstance().initializing() && !HKWControlHandler.sharedInstance().isInitialized() {

 	            dispatch_async(dispatch_get_global_queue(DISPATCH_QUEUE_PRIORITY_DEFAULT, 0), {
-					if HKWControlHandler.sharedInstance().initializeHKWirelessController(kLicenseKeyGlobal) != 0 {
+	                if HKWControlHandler.sharedInstance().initializeHKWirelessController(kLicenseKeyGlobal, withSpeakersAdded:false) != 0 {
 	                    println("initializeHKWirelessControl failed : invalid license key")
 	                    return
 	                }
 	                println("initializeHKWirelessControl - OK");

 	                // dismiss the network initialization dialog
 	                if self.g_alert != nil {
 	                    self.g_alert.dismissViewControllerAnimated(true, completion: nil)
 	                }

 	            })
 	        }
 	    }
 	}

 3. Get the list of available speakers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The list of speakers are presented in ``SpeakerSelectionTVC`` TableViewController.
+In order to show the list of speakers with the latest status information, the ViewController should receive events about device status.
+So it implements the delegate functions defined in ``HKWDeviceEventHandelrDelegate``.

-It should receive the event about the device status, so it should implement the functions of ``HKWDeviceEventHandelrDelegate``.
-First, the ``SpeakerSelectionTVC`` class should have ``HKWDeviceEventHandlerDelegate`` in its class declaration.
+First, ``SpeakerSelectionTVC`` class should have ``HKWDeviceEventHandlerDelegate`` in its class declaration to be a delegate object of it.

 .. code-block:: swift